spywhere/plug.nvim/README.md

 -- depends on how you pick your setup, you can just pass the configurations --   table to the setup / begin call
 {
+  -- a plugin manager backend, see the supported backends above backend = 'vim-plug',
-  -- plugin installation directory, this will be passed to relevant plugin --   directory configuration option for the backend.
-Default to the default --   location of the plugin manager backend. plugin_dir = nil,
+  -- options to be passed to the plugin manager backend
+    -- for vim-plug, it will be use for `plug#begin()` -- for packer.nvim, it will be use for `packer.init()`.
+A default options --   will have `display.non_interactive` set to `true` options = nil,
   -- a delay in milliseconds before loading a lazy loaded plugins lazy_delay = 100,
   -- a delay in milliseconds between each lazy loaded plugin